 It was another disappointment in an up and down season.

-Erin knocked back the remainder of her fourth glass, then launched into her description of that days Donnybrook.
+Erin knocked back the remainder of her fourth glass, then launched into her description of today's Donnybrook.

-"I almost gave my notice this morning and I'm still considering it," she stated as calmly as she could.
-Jake sensed a lot of tension, maybe even anger.
+"I almost gave my notice this morning and I'm still considering it," she stated as calmly as she could, but Jake sensed a lot of tension, maybe even anger.